 The Literary Society of the Southwest is an advocate for literature and literacy in the community.
-The Society supports presentations by outstanding authors who speak about the journey to become an author and the books they have written.
-In addition, our membership fees and donations allow us to make contributions to the community to support literacy programs.
+The Society hosts presentations by outstanding authors who speak about the journey to become an author and the books they have written.
+Annual membership fees and generous donations provide funding for the mission of the Literary Society to make contributions to community organizations to support literacy programs.

 Underwriting to provide books and reading materials for students in Title 1 schools to attend a theater performance based on the book.
 For example, the scripts for students attending a Shakespeare play.
 For many students this was their first exposure to a live performing arts program.

 A nonprofit preschool reading program that provides young children (ages birth to 5) with access to books and language experiences necessary for school readiness.
 This program in Southern Arizona plans to expand to Phoenix.